Turkey launches airstrikes in Syria, Iraq a week after Istanbul bombing

 The PKK has fought an armed insurgency in Turkey since 1984.
 The conflict has killed tens of thousands of people since then.

-Following the strikes, the Defense Ministry posted a photo of an F-16 fighter plane with the phrase, Payback time!
+Following the strikes, the Defence Ministry posted a photo of an F-16 fighter plane with the phrase, Payback time!
 The scoundrels are being held to account for their treacherous attacks.

 The DHA news agency reported that F-16s took off from airfields in Malatya and Diyarbakir in southern Turkey while drones were launched from Batman.

-Defense Minister Hulusi Akar oversaw the airstrikes from an operations center and congratulated pilots and ground staff.
+Defence Minister Hulusi Akar oversaw the airstrikes from an operations centre and congratulated pilots and ground staff.

 Our aim is to ensure the security of our 85 million citizens and our borders and to retaliate for any treacherous attack on our country, he said, according to a ministry statement.

 Akar added: Shelters, bunkers, caves, tunnels and warehouses belonging to terrorists were destroyed with great success. ...
-The so-called headquarters of the terrorist organization were also hit and destroyed with direct hits.
+The so-called headquarters of the terrorist organisation were also hit and destroyed with direct hits.

+Other Turkish officials responded to the attacks.
+Presidential spokesman Ibrahim Kalin tweeted a photograph of the Turkish flag with the comment Payback time for Istiklal a reference to the street where last week's bombing happened.

+Suddenly one night ...
+Foreign Minister Mevlut Cavusoglu wrote, referring to earlier threats from President Recep Tayyip Erdogan that Turkey could launch surprise strikes.

 The airstrikes targeted Kobani, a strategic Kurdish-majority Syrian town near the Turkish border that Ankara had previously attempted to overtake in its plans to establish a safe zone along northern Syria.